KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 - `io`: Input and Output
 - `misc`: Miscellaneous utilities that don’t have another home.

-Let's see some examples of the most useful submodules in `scipy`.
+In the following, we will take a deeper look at the submodules `integrate`, `interpolate` and `optimize`.

 ### `scipy.integrate`

 This submodule provides several integration routines, including an ordinary differential equation integrator.

 **Integration** of a 1D function, can be done with the `quad` method, which uses the [QUADPACK](https://en.wikipedia.org/wiki/QUADPACK) Fortran library.
 For instance